 Women who desire a breast lift but have a minimum amount of breast tissue may also require breast implants to achieve their expectations.
 In addition, sometimes sagging of the breasts is actually caused by a loss of breast volume rather than an excess of stretched skin.
 In these cases, breast implants can serve as the foundation for maintaining a youthful shape and position to the breasts, and can provide longer-lasting results.

-During your consultation, Dr. Zemmel will perform an examination and discuss your personal aesthetic goals and expectations.
+During your consultation, our experienced breast augmentation surgeon, Dr. Neil J. Zemmel, will perform an examination and discuss your personal aesthetic goals and expectations.
 Using this information, he will work with you to design an approach for your breast surgery that can best meet your unique needs.

 What is a Breast Lift with Implants?

 Women who have satisfactory breast volume, but whose breasts are located lower on the chest wall, may benefit from a breast implant and a lift.
 A breast lift alone will not restore shape to the upper portion of the breast.